-Presence of Fluoride, both in the surface and ground waters, has become a strong subject for the researchers, since the problem has not shown any conclusive results as to how it could be completely eliminated such that the users could be protected against the hazards leading to bone, dental flourosis issues.
 The parts of Telangana state in India have become more vulnerable for higher fluoride concentrations thus affecting the health of the inhabitants.
 Of such fluoride affected areas of the state, the district Ranga Reddy is the one, wherein the present studies have been focused.
-In this research activity, an attempt is made to correlate the fluoride concentrations with the time by means of subjecting the surface and ground water samples for geochemical analysis for the purpose water samples was carried in two phases i.e. in and post monsoon periods(December,2014 and April 2015 respectively).
+In this research activity, an attempt is made to correlate the fluoride concentrations with the time by means of subjecting the surface and ground water samples for geochemical analysis for the purpose water samples was carried in three phases i.e. pre, post monsoon and monsoon periods (December2014, April 2015 and October 2015 respectively).

 A total number of seven water samples are analyzed by adopting the methods given in BIS 10500, 1983 (year).
-The results indicate that there is an increase in the fluoride concentrations in the post monsoon (from 0.01 ppm to 0.06 ppm in the surface waters and from 0.805 ppm to 0.940 ppm in the ground waters) is attributed to evaporation losses and also to ground water withdrawals, the which necessitated a time to act upon.
-This paper describes the analysis and the results obtained these to arrive at the role of time factor, in specific.
+The results indicate that there is an increase in the fluoride concentrations in the post monsoon to monsoon (from 0.06 ppm to 0.97 ppm in the surface waters and from 0.940 ppm to 1.170 ppm in the ground waters) is attributed to evaporation losses and also to ground water withdrawals, the which necessitated a time to act upon.
+Because there is no sufficient rain fall in the monsoon period.
+This paper describes the analysis and the results obtained these to arrive at the role of time factor, in specific.To minimize the fluoride Many Defluoridation devices and techniques, which includes Activated Alumina, Nalgonda technique; Magnesia & Red mud.
+Montmorillonite have been referred with various limitations.
+Comparing all defluoridation devices, the most feasible option for fluoride removal for rural regions seems to be magnesia.
+It is selective for fluoride removal as it binds well with fluoride ions.